spine/spine.site/app/views/docs/example_contacts.md

 The `Sidebar` controller is going to list contacts and let users filter them by name and email.
 Additionally users's can select a contact, which is then displayed in the main view.

 Although this controller is fairly large, it's pretty straightforward.
-Let's take a look at the full code, and then I'll explain it in default.
+Let's take a look at the full code, and then I'll explain it in detail.
 Replace `app/controllers/contacts_sidebar.coffee` with the following:

     Spine   = require('spine')
     Contact = require('models/contact')